tfynes-pivotal/CFLogCacheDashboardingService/README.md

 PREREQ SUMMARY
 1. create uaa client for grafana instances to access log-cache
-2. store this uaa client id and secret in credhub service - called "grafanaUaaClient"
+2. store this uaa client id and secret in credhub service - called **"grafanaUaaClient"**
 3. download grafana-6.7.3 binary for linux64

 DEPLOYMENT STEPS
-1. clone repo and open command prompt in repo directory
+1. Clone repo and open command prompt in repository directory
-2. extract grafana binary to ./grafana-6.7.3
+2. Extract grafana binary to ./grafana-6.7.3
-3. run ./setupGrafana.sh to move assets from grafana distribution folder up to current
+3. Run ./setupGrafana.sh to move assets from grafana distribution sub-folder up to current
-4. modify manifest.yml to reflect your application name, ingress-route, pcc-SI and Credhub-SI (containing grafana UAA client details)
+4. Modify manifest.yml to reflect your application name, ingress-route, pcc-SI and Credhub-SI (containing grafana UAA client details)
-5. ** Copy/Move profile script to <dot>-Profile "cp ./profile ./.profile"
+5. ** Copy/Move profile script to <dot>-Profile "cp ./profile ./.profile" **
 6. cf push

 WHATS HAPPENING
 1. manifest file orders cf to use binary-buildpack and launch grafana-server
 2. grafana-server looks in ./conf/defaults.ini for initial configuration
-3. '.profile' script executed on container-launch performs following tasks:
+3. '.profile' script executed on container-launch by platform, performs following tasks:
   3.1 Extracts grafanaUaaClientId&Secret from Credhub-SI 'grafanaUaaClient' and injects them into the generic-oauth section of defaults.ini
   3.2 Extracts PCC SI GUID from the bound PCC service instance key (extracting it from the hostname of the SI management endpoint)
   3.3 Updates the root_uri for the grafana dashboard to listen on by inspecting first exposed route of this CF application.